brianoursler1/Project-1-Azure-Cloud/README.md

 Only the ELK machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 75.106.128.144

-Machines within the network can only be accessed by a local host machine.
+Machines within the network can only be accessed by the Jump-Box-Provisioner.
-- This machine was accessed from my local host machine.
+- This machine was accessed from my local hostmachine.
 IP address 75.106.128.144

 A summary of the access policies in place can be found in the table below.